tothpeter/algorithms-and-programming-challenges/README.md

   - Reverse words in place O(n) time, O(1) space
   - Any palindrome
     - Find out if we could build up a palindrome from the given string by permute its letters
+  - Generate all permutations of a string, use recursive function anyway
 - Trees
   - Binary search tree
     - add nodes